Hi All,

 What About Protein?

-Keep the saturated fats to a minimum but a serving of grass fed red meat is fine as are the Protein in the dietother suggestions listed on the MyPlate site.
+Keep the saturated fats to a minimum but a serving of grass fed red meat is fine as are the other suggestions listed on the MyPlate site.
 Also, if you choose fish, stick with those that are high in Omega 3 (Salmon, Sardines, Smelt) and make sure it is wild caught.
 Farm raised fish can be toxic as can too much Tuna which contains higher levels of mercury and choices such as Talapia that are very high in Omega 6 and can be pro-inflammatory in your body (not good).

 Are Fats Bad?